Skip to content

 Whereas capture demand comes later in the marketing funnel, targeting customers with high buying intent, to ‘catch’ that demand and convert it.

-If you aren’t fuelling the funnel with enough demand, then there’s going to be much less to capture.
+If you aren’t fuelling the funnel with enough demand, there will be much less to capture.

 And if you fail to reach buyers early enough in the process, another brand will reach them first.